JoseASotoV/car-price-analysis/README.md

 In this project I follow the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology, which is a well-established framework for addressing data problems.

+## 🗃️ Project Organization

+* `notebook/used_cars.ipynb` The Jupyter notebook containing the data cleaning, analysis, and modeling steps.
+* `data/vehicles.csv` The raw dataset used for the analysis.
+* `images/` Folder containing the relevant plots and visualizations used in the analysis.

 ## 📊 Data

 The dataset used for this project contains the following features: